paulscherrerinstitute/wica-js/README.md

 The default scan rate is specified in the Jsdoc [documentation](https://paulscherrerinstitute.github.io/wica-js/latest/module-document-event-manager-DocumentEventManager.html#activate)

+(Note: the most performant, lowest-latency technique for receiving programmatic notification of new data received from the wica stream is to attach a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to directly watch the attributes of interest - see section above).

 The following events are generated:

 ## HTML 'onchange' Standard Event Support